 Famous residents of Lynchburg include musician and artist Little Richard, who currently resides there, and American frontiersman Davy Crockett, who lived in Lynchburg from 1811-1813.
 NFL footballers Bobby, Shirley and Johnny Majors also live in Lynchburg.

 More Than Just Whiskey

 Tennessee is home to an incredible American history (and mighty fine whiskey, too).
-Now, when you take our “Legends” tour past these small towns, you’ll understand how they’ve been shaped over time.
+Now, when you take our Tennessee Whiskey Legends tour to Jack Daniel’s and George Dickel or our Jack Daniel’s Distillery and Hometown Lynchburg Experience tour, and you pass these small towns and understand how they’ve been shaped over time.
 We say a good history lesson pairs well with whiskey, don’t you think?

-Mint Julep Experiences in Nashville is an upscale tour where you get to experience the culture and craftsmanship of Tennessee.
+Mint Julep Experiences in Nashville is an upscale destination management tour company where you get to experience the culture and craftsmanship of Tennessee.
 Find the best Tennessee whiskey on your adventure from Nashville to the Jack Daniel Distillery in Lynchburg or other popular Tennessee Whiskey Trail tour destinations.
 We also specialize in putting together exclusive custom tours for groups.
-Click here to book your tour now, or call us at 615-436-0187 to put together a specialized tour for your group.
+Call us at 615-436-0187 to put together a specialized tour for your group.